 Before a non-AP MLD performs multi-link (re)setup with an AP MLD, the non-AP MLD and AP MLD shall follow MLD authentication procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)).

-For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow the MLD (re)association procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)). (#1027)A (Re)Association Request/Response frame exchange that results in a successful association is for a multi-link setup if both the frames carried Basic variant Multi-Link element.
-Otherwise the association is not for a multi-link setup.
+For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow the MLD (re)association procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)). (#1027)A (Re)Association Request/Response frame exchange is for a multi-link setup if both the frames carried Basic variant Multi-Link element.
+Otherwise, the (Re)Association Request/Response frame exchange is not for a multi-link setup.(#6271)

 (#2063)In the (Re)Association Request frame, the non-AP MLD indicates the links that are requested for (re)setup (#1805)and the capabilities and operational parameters of the requested links as described in